 To be admitted to the program, applicants must possess (at the time of enrollment):

-- Educational Background: Bachelor of Science degree in an undergraduate engineering program or other technical fields from a regionally accredited institution.
+- Educational Background: A bachelor’s degree is required.
+A Bachelor of Science degree in an undergraduate engineering program or other technical fields from a regionally accredited institution is preferred.
 Qualified applicants without a baccalaureate degree in an engineering field may be considered for admission on a case-by-case basis.
 In such event, additional preparatory course work in engineering economics and writing should be anticipated.

 - Cumulative G.P.A.: 2.5 or higher overall grade point average (GPA) is required.
 Applicants with a GPA below 2.5 will not be admitted.
 The GRE exam is to be taken by all students and the applicant’s score in either the quantitative section or the verbal section must be above the 50th percentile.
 Applicants with a GPA greater than 3.0 should contact the academic lead for a possible waiver of the GRE.